Nested Event Extraction upon Pivot Element Recogniton: Conclusions

 In this paper, we presented PerNee, a new model designed to tackle the Nested Event Extraction (NEE) task by focusing on recognizing Pivot Elements (PEs).
-PEs play a crucial role in connecting outer and inner events within a nested structure.
-Since PEs have dual identities (i.e., trigger identity and argument identity), we employ a trigger recognizer to recognize their trigger identities and utilize a PE recognizer to recognize their argument identities, thus connecting events into nested structures.
+PEs are crucial in connecting outer-nest and inner-nest events within a nested structure.
+Since PEs have dual identities (i.e., trigger identities and argument identities), we employ a trigger recognizer to recognize the trigger identities and utilize a PE recognizer to recognize the argument identities, thus connecting events into nested structures.
 To enhance NEE performance, the semantic information of event types and argument roles is leveraged through prompt learning.
-Additionally, we introduced ACE2005-Nest, a new NEE dataset in the generic domain, which systematically categorizes nested events within it.
-Experimental results demonstrate that the proposed model achieves state-of-the-art performance on ACE2005-Nest, Genia11 and Genia13.
-Ablation studies indicate the effectiveness of the PE recognizer module and prompts.
+Additionally, we introduced ACE2005-Nest, a new NEE dataset in the generic domain, which systematically categorizes nested events therein.
+Experimental results demonstrate that the proposed model consistently achieves state-of-the-art performance on ACE2005-Nest, Genia11, and Genia13.
+Moreover, ablation studies validate the effectiveness of the PE recognizer module and prompts.
 In the future, we will try to optimize the PE recognizer module and extend our method to handle events with more complex structures, such as multi-level nested events.
 This will allow us to further advance NEE capabilities and address the challenges posed by intricate event hierarchies.